Near Death Experiences (NDEs)

 Moreover, NDErs know with absolute certainty it was real--actually, it was more real than life here.
 There is not a single NDEr on record that has suggested their experience was anything but real.
 In fact, most (or all) no longer fear death and many NDErs say they look forward to returning home.

-For some, it's easier to deny the validly of near-death experiences than it is to grapple with the potential paradigm shift it may necessitate.
-This is particularly true for those who hold strong atheist and contrary religious and/or scientific pre-judicial beliefs.
+For some, it's easier to deny the validity of near-death experiences than it is to grapple with the potential paradigm shift it may necessitate.
+This is particularly true for those who hold strong atheists and contrary religious and/or scientific pre-judicial beliefs.